 - Carefully dip the apples into the hot caramel mixture and place on the baking paper to set and cool for approximately an hour before serving.

 Now that you have some original Halloween treats to make save time by sending out this year’s Halloween invitations with Smilebox.
 It’s scary how super-fast and easy it is!
-Browse through our huge selection, pick your favorite design, customize with photos, text and music and share via email, text or social media.
+Browse through our huge selection, pick your favorite design, customize with photos, text and music and share via email or social media.
 We even have online, animated recipe cards for you!